 To make sure the paint matches perfectly and hides the spots, you should paint the entire wall surface using a roller or a brush.

-You could also paint the entire wall one solid dark color – this will help create a cohesive appearance and ensure that the paint job looks seamless.
+A much better approach is to paint the entire wall one solid dark color – this will help create a more cohesive appearance and ensure that the paint job looks seamless.

 The bottom line

-And, with a little extra time and effort, you can make sure that the spackle spots are hidden and unnoticeable in your room for a long, even after the walls have sustained damage.
+With a little extra time, effort, and the steps above, you can make sure that the spackle does not bleed through and remains hidden in your room for a long, even after the walls have sustained damage.

 Share the post "How to Fix Spackle Showing Through the Paint?"